 In September of 1976, after "Happy the Man" was signed to Arista, I learned about Paul Reed Smith through the guys in the band Artful Dodger - who lived near us in Reston, Virginia.
 One of their guitar players had a very early PRS and he raved about it.
 Paul had designed and built his own guitar in shop class in high school and by this time he was gathering an impressive array of stars playing his instruments.
 He was driven by the concept that there should be one guitar which could employ all of the best features and characteristics of the Gibson's and Fender's of the day.
 At that time, he had only made a handful of instruments, but Ted Nugent, Peter Frampton and Al DiMeola were already on board, and he had Carlos Santana and a laundry list of world-class players waiting in the wings.

-My guitarist was with me and we were visiting Annapolis a couple of months after learning about Paul - and we more or less stumbled into Paul's tiny 33 West Street shop - remembering that this was the guy that the folks in Artful Dodger were raving about.
-We went upstairs and introduced ourselves, and I got to play a beautiful black fretless bass he had just finished for Stanley Sheldon, who was Peter Frampton's bass player.
+We remembered that this was the guy that the folks in Artful Dodger were raving about.
+We went upstairs and introduced ourselves, and I got to play a beautiful black frestless bass he had just finished for Stanley Sheldon, who was Peter Frampton's bass player.
 I fell in love with the overall look and feel of the Sheldon bass.
-Over the course of the next week or so, I had several in-depth discussions with Paul, and I decided to write Paul a check, in what would be among his first "orders" for a custom guitar.
+Paul showed up at our gig later and invited us back over to the shop the next morning, before we headed back to Reston.
+We spent some more time at his shop, and Stan decided he wanted Paul to build him a double neck guitar and I wanted a custom bass.
+Over the course of the next week or so, I had several in-depth discussions with Paul, and after we sorted out all of the details - Stan and I both decided to write Paul a check - in what would be among his very first "orders" for custom guitars.